Sharpness, Restart and Acceleration: Introduction

-Our contribution here is to derive optimal scheduled restart schemes for convex functions with H\"older continuous gradient and to show that these schemes can be made adaptive with nearly optimal complexity (up to a squared log term).
-We also show that when the optimal value of problem~\eqref{eq:optim_pb_intro} (or an accurate termination criterion) is known, then convergence can be further accelerated by stopping inner iterations once a certain target precision has been reached.
-Here too we show that restart schemes can be made adaptive to the {\L}ojasievicz's inequality parameters, with a much smaller cost than in the general case.
+Our contribution here is to derive optimal scheduled restart schemes for general convex optimization problems on smooth, non-smooth or H\"older smooth functions satisfying a sharpness assumption.
+We then show that for smooth functions these schemes can be made adaptive with nearly optimal complexity (up to a squared log term) for a wide array of sharpness assumptions.
+We also analyze restart schemes based on a sufficient decrease of the primal gap, when the optimal value of the problem is known.
+In that case, restart schemes are shown to be optimal without requiring a log scale grid search on the parameters.
+Our proofs only rely on having access to the convergence bound of an accelerated method, therefore our results are directly extended to the non-Euclidean case with composite objective and to non-smooth functions that can be smoothed.

-The paper is organized as follows.
-In Section \ref{sec:Loja}, we recall some key results regarding {\L}ojasievicz's inequality on convex subanalytic functions, and study the link between sharpness and smoothness.
-In Section~\ref{sec:scheduled}, we present scheduled restart strategies for smooth convex functions satisfying the {\L}ojasievicz inequality, together with adaptive variants.
-In Section~\ref{sec:scheduled_gen}, we generalize these results to functions with H\"older continuous gradients.
-In Section~\ref{sec:adaptive}, we present adaptive restart schemes when $f^*$ is known.
-Finally, we describe numerical experiments in Section \ref{sec:numres}.